On this page

 "As well as gaining an understanding of the traditional funding process, I am part of a National team which is looking for innovation in our Investment Development approach.
 This has provided a great learning opportunity and is a real eye-opener given the future funding challenges.
 I have also had the opportunity to attend many presentations in the wider business environment, which are aimed at helping to grow an awareness of the significant role NZTA plays in New Zealand's economy."

 "I am looking forward to further developing my investment and finance knowledge through my work at NZTA."

 Our Planning and Investment GDP is open from the end of July.
 Please visit current vacancies in the Transport Agency Careers Centre to apply once applications are open.
-By creating a Careers Centre account you can apply to vacancies and create job alerts so you can be notified of when we're accepting GDP applications.
+By creating a Careers Centre account you can apply for vacancies and set up job alerts so you can be notified of when we're accepting GDP applications.

-Keep an eye out in May and June 2015 when we advertise our openings for 2015-16 under current vacancies in our Careers Centre.
-Again, by creating an Transport Agency Careers Centre account you can create job alerts so you can be notified of when we're accepting GDP and summer intern applications next year.
+Keep an eye out in May and June 2015 when we advertise our openings for 2015-16 in our Careers Centre.
+Again, by creating a Transport Agency Careers Centre account you can set up job alerts so you can be notified of when we're accepting GDP and summer intern applications next year.

 Following the closing date for applications, we conduct a review of all the CVs, cover letters and questionnaires to select a longlist of candidates.
 We then hold assessment centres in Auckland and Christchurch (typically in July) in order to select our shortlist of preferred candidates.
 For the planning and investment graduates we will be looking to hold an assessment centre at the beginning of September.
 Sometimes we will hold final interviews in August prior to making our offers.